Arhat: In Mahāyāna Buddhism

 Mahayan Buddhism has viewed the śrāvaka path culminating in arhatship as a lesser accomplishment than complete enlightenment, but still accords due respect to arhats for their respective achievements.
 Therefore, buddha-realms are depicted as populated by both śrāvakas and bodhisattvas.
 Far from being completely disregarded, the accomplishments of arhats are viewed as impressive, essentially because they have transcended the mundane world.
 Chinese Buddhism and other East Asian traditions have historically accepted this perspective, and specific groups of arhats are venerated as well, such as the Sixteen Arhats, the Eighteen Arhats, and the Five Hundred Arhats.
 The first famous portraits of these arhats were painted by the Chinese monk Guanxiu (貫休 (Guànxiū)) in 891 CE.
 He donated these portraits to Shengyin Temple in Qiantang (modern Hangzhou), where they are preserved with great care and ceremonious respect.

 In some respects, the path to arhatship and the path to complete enlightenment are seen as having common grounds.
 However, a distinctive difference is seen in the Mahāyāna doctrine pushing emotional and cognitive non-attachment to their logical consequences.
 Of this, Paul Williams writes that in Mahāyāna Buddhism, "Nirvāṇa must be sought without being sought (for oneself), and practice must be done without being practiced.
 The discursive mode of thinking cannot serve the basic purpose of attainment without attainment."

-Attainments

-A range of views on the attainment of arhats existed in the early Buddhist schools.